 University of Illinois College of Medicine Accreditation

 The MD degree program at the University of Illinois College of Medicine has been fully accredited by the Liaison Committee on Medical Education (LCME) since the inception of the LCME in 1942.
-The College completed its latest Institutional Self-Study for re-accreditation in 2017, and a survey team representing the LCME conducted its regular (every 8 years) site visit in April, 2018.
-The LCME will consider the report of this survey visit at its October meeting.
+The College completed its latest Institutional Self-Study for re-accreditation in 2017 and then a survey team representing the LCME conducted its regular (every 8 years) site visit in April, 2018.
+The College received full accreditation and will have a limited survey visit in February, 2020.

 The Chicago, Peoria, and Rockford campuses are each independently accredited as Sponsoring Institutions for graduate medical education by the Accreditation Council for Graduate Medical Education.
 The Chicago and Peoria campuses offer a full range of residency and fellowship programs in all major specialties.
 The Rockford campus focuses on residency training in primary care, with three family medicine programs (two of them rural) and a hospice/palliative care fellowship.